SpineML/spineml.github.io/spinecreator/createnetwork/index.md

 we demonstrate a Vogels-Abbott network using current-based (CUBA) synapses, then one using conductance-based synapses (COBA).

-Here are the components needed to complete this tutorial, right click to save:
+Here are the components needed to complete this tutorial.
+Use right click to save each XML file.
+The PNG files show what the component should look like in SpineCreator:

 | Name | Description | XML | PNG |
 | ---- | ----------- | --- | --- |